ariesoeteman/How_to_package/README.md

 git clone 'your url'
 ```

+Then move inside your repo (i.e. with cd)

 #### 2) Setup a conda environment

 This is to create a shared environment that includes non-python packages, and maybe the python version itself